Day tripper: places to visit that are under a few hours from Cork City

 Corkonians will tell you that Rebel County is “the real capital” of Ireland.
 Factually, we know this isn’t so, but blessed with some of the country’s best food, views and people, either way, it’s definitely worth a visit.

-There are plenty of things to eat, see and do that are only a few hours (or less!) from Cork City.
-So, you can adventure to your heart’s content, even if you didn’t manage to secure accommodation and the likes ahead of time.
+The good news is that there is an abundance of things to eat, see and do that are only a few hours (or less!) from Cork City.
+So, you can adventure to your heart’s content, without having to worry about securing accommodation and the likes ahead of time.

 Starlight kayak tour on Ireland’s glow-in-the-dark lake